 - A mark used when the student is allowed to attend without receiving a grade or credit for the course.
 Instructor permission must be obtained.
 Instructors are expected to state their expectations and requirements of auditing students in their course handouts.
 Does not satisfy requirements for entry into courses where prerequisites are specified.

 All grades earned will appear on the transcript.
 The most recent grade earned for a course will be calculated into the GPA and the total credit hours earned; all other grades earned for that course will be excluded from the GPA and the credit hours earned.
 If a course can be taken more than once for credit, the oldest grade for that course will be excluded only when the repeat limit is exceeded.
 Read more at Repeat Policy FAQs.

 If you feel there has been a mistake in a grade your instructor assigned, contact your instructor immediately.
-If a grade dispute cannot be resolved with your instructor, follow the student grievance procedure within one year after receiving a grade.
+If a grade dispute cannot be resolved with your instructor, follow the grade appeal procedure within one year after receiving a grade.
 Note that requests for grade changes after one year will not be considered unless your instructor agrees.
 You can also download the Grade Appeal Procedure.